blaze2004/arjun/README.md

 # TaskMaster
-A whatsapp bot to manage your schedule on the go.
+A WhatsApp bot based on IBM Watson Assistant to manage your schedule on the go.